Deutsches Institut für Japanstudien nav lang search

 主要著作

-Summer issue of DIJ Newsletter published
+Autumn issue of DIJ Newsletter published

 © DIJ Tokyo

-We have just published the summer issue of our DIJ Newsletter featuring updates on our research, publications, and outreach activities.
-In this issue you will find a selection of our recent and forthcoming activities, including a panel discussion on the Tokyo Olympics in cooperation with the Japanese-German Center Berlin (JDZB); a Web-Forum series on Digital Transformation; new book publications by Susanne Brucksch, Barbara Geilhorn, Sonja Ganseforth, and our alumnus Hanno Jentzsch; a profile of our new staff member Gernot Mair; a new edition of our Catchword series; and much more.
+We have just published the autumn issue of our DIJ Newsletter featuring updates on our research, publications, and events, including three upcoming Web Forum sessions on Digital Transformation; two CfP for a workshop on health infrastructures and a conference on sustainable societies; new book publications by our researchers Barbara Geilhorn, Sonja Ganseforth and our alumnus Hanno Jentzsch; an interview with our new senior research fellows Celia Spoden and David M. Malitz; a new contribution to our Catchword series; and much more.
 We hope you will enjoy exploring this new edition of the DIJ Newsletter.
 If you haven’t done so yet, you can subscribe to receive it directly to your inbox.
 The full issue and subscription form are available here.

 主要著作